PROFIsafe

 - If the motor rotates in the forbidden direction, the TGZ initiates a safety reaction SS2.

 - Only one direction monitoring (SDI+ or SDI-) can be active at the same time.
-SDI+ has higher priority than SDI-.
+If both are selected, it is considered as an error and STO is activated immediately.

 Used safety parameters: